Top Jewish Symbols and Their Meaning - Shop Israel

 What is the Tree of Life?

-The Tree of Life (Etz Chaim, עץ חיים) is a symbol of wisdom, spiritual growth, and deep-rooted faith.
-The phrase appears in Proverbs 3:18, comparing the Torah to a Tree of Life.
+The Tree of Life, Etz Chaim in Hebrew, is a symbol of wisdom, growth, and deep-rooted faith.
+The phrase appears three times in the Book of Proverbs, most famously in Proverbs 3:18, which compares the Torah itself to a tree of life for those who hold onto it.

 Historical Context